RZZT/Company-Documents/Drafts/draft-resolutions.md

 This codifies the current practice of giving notice of meetings according to UTC, and listing the day and time for each of the Directors, the Secretary and the registered office.
 This practice is useful because every time zone can be calculated easily by reference to UTC: time zones are expressed as UTC±N, where N is the number of hours ahead or behind of UTC the time zone is.

-## Draft Resolution 2018-6: Secretary to chair Directors' meetings
+## Special Resolution 2019-6: Secretary to chair Directors' meetings

 **Proposed by:** Mozart Olbrycht-Palmer